1. What is Paget’s disease of the breast?

-5. How is Paget’s disease
+5. Diagnosing Paget’s disease

-6. How is Paget’s disease
+6. Treatment for Paget’s disease

 Paget’s disease of the breast is an uncommon type of breast cancer that usually first shows as changes to the nipple.

-The most common symptom is a red, scaly rash on the nipple, which may spread to the darker area of skin around the nipple (areola).
+The most common symptom is a red, scaly rash on the nipple.
+The rash may spread to the darker area of skin around the nipple (areola).